Is $65,000 a Good Salary for a Single Person in 2026?

 Save and Invest

 Finding a way to save for retirement and other long-term goals can seem like a big ask if you’re struggling to make ends meet.
-But the sooner you can start stashing away money, the more your savings can start to grow.
+But the sooner you can start stashing away money, the more your savings can grow.

 Keep an Eye on Costs

 Tracking your spending with an app can help you see where your money is going in real time, which could make it easier to stick to your budget.
-It also can be a good idea to check your online credit card and bank statements weekly or monthly.
+It can also be a good idea to check your online credit card and bank statements weekly or monthly.

 The Takeaway